Reference

 .transform(() => ({ status: 'created', orderId: '12345' }))

-// Response goes back to HTTP client automatically
+// Planned response flow goes back to the HTTP client automatically

 // Dynamic endpoint based on message content